 For the Culture Seminar, students will do readings pertaining to Ecuadorean culture, society, and history.

 During the course of this program, students will participate in ten hours of a Salsa dance workshop, a weekly lecture on Ecuador: The Meeting of Cultures, a weekly guided visit to sites of cultural and historical interest in Quito, and three excursions outside of Quito (to Mitad del Mundo, Otavalo, and Manta).

-Participants will be placed individually with local families in Quito, with whom they will take three meals a day.
-Houses are typically located in areas with easy access to school and city amenities.
+Housing and board (three meals per day) for students will be arranged with families in Quito.
+Houses are typically located in areas for easy access to school and city amenities.

 Participants must provide proof of health/accident insurance coverage.
 Please refer to UW Study Abroad Office's Health Insurance webpage for information regarding health insurance while studying abroad.

 Eligibility & Application